ArashAkbarinia/al-folio/_projects/DeepReconciliationOfCategoricalColourPerception.md

 img: assets/img/DeepReconciliationOfCategoricalColourPerception/logo.png
 importance: 1
 category: vision
+toc:
+  sidebar: left
 ---

-# Deep Reconciliation of Categorical Colour perception
+# Abstract

 We perceive colours categorically.
 Our perceptual system separates a continuous space into distinct categories.
 The most prominent example is the rainbow, there are no discontinuities in its colour